Excerpt from A Teenage Opera

-"Excerpt from 'A Teenage Opera'" (also known as "Grocer Jack") is a 1967 single by Keith West, produced by Mark Wirtz.
+"Excerpt from A Teenage Opera" (also known as "Grocer Jack") is a 1967 single by Keith West, produced by Mark Wirtz.
 It was a big hit in Europe, peaking at number 2 on the UK Singles Chart.
-The single was part of a bigger "A Teenage Opera" project.
+The single was part of a bigger A Teenage Opera project.
 The song was written by Wirtz and West, credited as "Philwit / Hopkins".

 History

 According to Mark Wirtz, the song comes from a dream he had about an ageing door-to-door grocer named Jack in a small, turn-of-the-20th-century village, who was mocked by the children as he was taken for granted by the town folk.
 When Jack unexpectedly died, the town folk reacted with anger about the inconvenience of now having to be self-reliant about their staple provisions, while the children were heartbroken, in truth having loved and appreciated Jack all the while.

-Working with EMI recording engineer Geoff Emerick at Abbey Road Studios on a project called Mood Mosaic, Wirtz developed the idea which he called "Excerpt from A Teenage Opera" because, he said: "That way, if the single is a hit, people will want an entire LP of the whole opera".
+Working with EMI recording engineer Geoff Emerick at EMI Studios (later Abbey Road Studios) on a project called Mood Mosaic, Wirtz developed the idea which he called "Excerpt from A Teenage Opera" because, he said: "That way, if the single is a hit, people will want an entire LP of the whole opera".
 The recording used the voices of children from the Corona Academy, with Keith West of the band Tomorrow, with whom Wirtz was also working, as lead vocalist, and his bandmate Steve Howe on guitar.
-At first, EMI executives were critical of the use of children's voices on a supposedly "rock" record, but Wirtz played an acetate of the record to Radio London DJ John Peel, who loved it and played it on his show.
-After its eventual release, it climbed the UK singles chart, reaching number 2 in September 1967 (behind "The Last Waltz" by Engelbert Humperdinck).
-The single was a major hit in Europe, but in the US only reached number 109.
+Wirtz presented the song to Emerick in February 1967, and the pair worked on the track up until Wirtz presented it for EMI's chairmen in April 1967.
+The single was recorded at EMI with Emerick, Peter Bown, Peter Vince, and Malcolm Addey all acting as engineers.